Rachel Adler: Life

 Adler was born in Chicago on July 20, 1943, to Herman Rubin, an executive at a large insurance company, and Lorraine Rubin (née Helman), the chairwoman of a large guidance department at a suburban high school.
 In 1946, the Rubins had another daughter, Laurel.
 While Adler was raised Reform, she became Orthodox in her teens as a ba'al teshuva.

 On December 20, 1964, while still studying at Northwestern University, Adler married Moshe Adler, an Orthodox rabbi.
 Adler went on to graduate with her B.A. and M.A. degrees in English Literature from Northwestern University in 1965 and 1966.
 Adler's early publications "The Jew Who Wasn't There: Halacha and the Jewish Woman," in Davka and "Tum'ah and Toharah: Ends and Beginnings" in 1971 and 1972, respectively, gained her international attention as a feminist spokesperson and Orthodox feminist.
 "Tum'ah and Tohara" appeared in the first volume of the influential Jewish Catalog series a "do-it-yourself kit" by Michael and Sharon Strassfeld and Richard Siegel, then members of Boston's Havurat Shalom.

 Adler gave birth to a son, Amitai Bezalel, in 1973.
 During the 1970s, while active as an Orthodox Rebbetzin at the Los Angeles and Minnesota Hillel Houses, Adler completed all coursework for her doctorate in English.
 She went on to receive a Master of Social Work in 1980 and worked as a therapist for several years.
 In the 1980s, Adler's writings became increasingly critical of Niddah and classical rabbinics; she ultimately separated from the Orthodox movement and returned to Reform Judaism.
 In 1984, she divorced Moshe Adler.

 In 1986, Adler enrolled in the Hebrew Union College – Jewish Institute of Religion-University of Southern California doctoral program in Religion.
 The next year, she married Los Angeles attorney David Schulman, who she divorced in 2008.

 Shortly after her arrival in Los Angeles, Adler began a women's Talmud class in her home, teaching the text in its original Hebrew, with discussions in English.
 According to writer Maggie Anton, who joined the class in 1992, it was the first opportunity for lay women in Los Angeles to study Talmud together.

 Adler completed her PhD degree in 1997 with her doctoral dissertation was titled "Justice and Peace Have Kissed: A Feminist Theology of Judaism."
-Following her graduation, she was appointed to the joint faculty of Religion at USC and Jewish Thought at HUC-JIR.
+Following her graduation, she was appointed to the joint faculty of Religion at University of Southern California and Jewish Thought at HUC-JIR.
 In 2001, she decided to serve only on the HUC-JIR faculty.

 In 2008, Adler chose to enter HUC-JIR's rabbinical institute.
-On May 13, 2012, she was ordained as a rabbi by the Reform seminary Hebrew Union College-Jewish Institute of Religion in Los Angeles.
+On May 13, 2012, she was ordained as a rabbi by the Reform seminary HUC-JIR in Los Angeles.
 In 2013, Adler became the first person to hold the Rabbi David Ellenson Chair in Jewish Religious Thought at Hebrew Union College.

 In 2020, Adler retired, though she has continued to teach virtually as a Professor Emerita at HUC-JIR.